Exegetical Study Notes on the Greek TextPDF eBook

 These notes proceed on the assumption that Matthew designs each of the first four narrative sections to develop the theological issue covered in the preceding discourse.
 Thus, the narratives serve as paradigms of the central issue expounded in the partnered discourse.
 The final discourse, The Day of Judgment, chapters 24-25, is introduced by the narrative which begins with Jesus' coming into Jerusalem, 21:1-11.

-Pauline theology is evident in the gospels.
 Matthew's Great Sermon can guide the Christian life, but that's not it's purpose - only a person blind to their sin can claim to live by the Sermon on the Mount.
 Neither does the Great Sermon seek to establish the sinfulness of unbelievers - it is not a pre-evangelistic tool.
 The sermon is directed fairly and squarely at the children of the covenant, the poor in spirit, the "you" who "are the salt of the earth."
-Believers are the intended recipients of the sermons, not so much to guide their Christian life, although it can serve that end, but rather to remind us that law obedience cannot progress holiness for blessing, but that the promised blessings of the covenant are ours in union with Christ, by grace through faith.
+Believers are the intended recipients of the sermons, not so much to guide their Christian life, although it can serve that end, but rather to remind us that law-obedience cannot progress holiness for blessing, but that the promised blessings of the covenant are ours in union with Christ, by grace through faith, apart from works of the law.

 Paul is the inspired exegete of Jesus.
-To understand the synoptic gospels it is necessary to understand Paul's take on justification by faith:
+To understand the synoptic gospels it is necessary to understand Paul's take on justification by grace through faith:

 Text: "The righteous out of faith will live", Habakkuk 2:4.

-The Pauline synthesis drawn from the teachings of Jesus:
+The Pauline synthesis, as drawn from the teachings of Jesus:

 FAITH = RIGHTEOUSNESS = BLESSINGS = WORKS.